Games will be played as scheduled this evening. Games will be delayed or cancelled at the field if hazardous weather or field conditions dictate.

 Games will begin on September 13 and end in mid to late October.
 Games will be played on Saturdays and Sunday afternoons.

 If you have questions regarding fees or registration, please contact your local club coordinator.

 Click Read More to see when and where your club has registration or to print a registration form.

 This summer AYSA will offer Little NetBusters, a program for 3 and 4 year old soccer players.
-This fun introduction to soccer will feature age appropriate soccer activities, rather than formal games.
 Each session will last one hour, and will be led by trained coaches using a curriculum designed for our youngest players.